Psychology- Master of Arts, Doctor of Philosophy

 For information on school psychology, see the educational psychology section.

 The M.A. and Ph.D. are offered in the areas of clinical psychology; social psychology; and brain, cognitive, and developmental science (BCD).
 You may enter the program fall semester only; apply by December 1 for the programs in clinical psychology and social psychology and January 1 for the program in brain, cognitive, and developmental science.
-Minimum requirements include at least one course in mathematics, one in statistics, and one laboratory course in psychology; a 3.00 grade point average (4.00 scale) in the last two undergraduate years; three letters of recommendation; and acceptable scores on the aptitude test of the Graduate Record Examination (GRE).
+Minimum requirements include at least one course in mathematics, one in statistics, and one laboratory course in psychology; three letters of recommendation; and acceptable scores on the Graduate Record Examination (GRE).

 Psychology- Master of Arts